-As Cell Group leaders, it’s both a privilege and a priority to care for those in our group.
-In fact, we believe that most basic shepherding needs can be addressed within the context of our Cell Group communities.
+As Community Group leaders, it’s both a privilege and a priority to care for those in our group.
+In fact, we believe that most basic shepherding needs can be addressed within the context of our groups.
 As a leader, here are some of the best ways you can provide comfort and care to your group members who are facing difficult situations.

 Speak biblically.
 Psalm 34:18-19 is a powerful reminder that our comfort ultimately comes from God, not from man.
 “The Lord is close to the brokenhearted and saves those who are crushed in spirit.
 The righteous person may have many troubles, but the Lord delivers him from them all.”
 Be sure to offer hope and comfort from Scripture, not simply from your own experiences.

 Offer time and attention.
 Knowing that you are available may be all that someone needs.
 Attention is often the best gift we can give someone.
 Giving attention says, “You’re important to me.
 I care about you.”
 Intentionally setting aside distractions and offering to make time for someone may open up a great opportunity to provide comfort.
 Even if you can’t be with someone physically, a phone call, a meaningful text message, or an encouraging email can mean the world to someone struggling.

 Communicate acceptance and hope.
 In other words, smile.
 Show them that you are for them.
 Express confidence in them.
 If they are confessing a sin struggle, don’t act horrified.
 Instead, say, “Thanks so much for being open and honest with me.
 I really appreciate your transparency.”

 Be an active listener.
 This is how you earn trust with them.
 Don’t just pay attention, actually listen to them and make it clear you are doing so.
 Sit face-to-face with the other person.
 Lean in.
 Ask follow-up questions.
 Show them that you are genuinely hearing them, and that you care.